nmcdev/CMA-AIM-GFS-Fengqing/readme.md

 │   ├── fengqing.onnx
 ```

-You can customize the input data by modifying functions in `get_data.py`.
+You can customize the input data by modifying `get_data` function in inference_fengqing.py.
 To ensure compatibility, please keep the exact input variable order and units as specified in the [details of data](#Details of Data).

 ## Quick Start